cetinsangu/quotegenerator/README.md

 - **Navigator.clipboard** for copying texts.
 - Text to speech functionality.
 I used **SpeechSynthesisUtterance**.
 Specialized for only English lang.
 - Twitter intent links, adding **%0a** to the link for create a new line.
-- Whatsapp direct sharing, I used Whatsapp api link.
+- Whatsapp direct sharing, I used Whatsapp API link.
 - Fetching data with **async/await**.

 ## Example Images